 Video and Media Technology

-This course offers students a hands-on opportunity to study all aspects of video and media production.
-Students will conceptualize, plan, and contribute through all production phases: preproduction, production, and postproduction.
-In addition, students will practice various methods of gathering and recording information and creating novel content to create a variety of video and media productions while operating studio editing software and video and audio equipment.
+This course allows students to explore video and media technology, from the history of the field to current methods of planning and producing video media.
+Students will learn the basics of camera operation, audio, lighting, and editing by creating their own videos from storyboard to presentation.
 Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.
 High-quality work-based learning (HQWBL) will provide experiential learning opportunities related to students' career goals and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.

 Use this to download a zipped Common Cartridge file containing your course and resources.
 If your PC asks you to select an app to open the file, simply click away from the app selection window.
 You do not need to unzip or open the file.